achenachena/comp5112_gr7_project/README.md

-# E-commerce Search Algorithm Comparison Project
+# Comparative Study of Search Algorithms in E-commerce

 A comprehensive framework for comparing search algorithms (Keyword Matching vs TF-IDF) using real e-commerce and social media data.